gulpsome/gulp-cause/README.md

 [![NPM](https://nodei.co/npm/gulp-cause.png?mini=true)](https://www.npmjs.org/package/gulp-cause)

-### Vaporware
+### Work in Progress

-Note that none of this is implemented yet.
+Some of the functionality described below isn't implemented yet.
-The documentation below only defines what the api would probably soon be like.
+See the trailing comments in the example about which parts that is.

 Here is an example of how this would work: